CatsLover2006/Audiodex/README.md

 - [ ] (Maybe) WMA

 ## Known Issues
+- You can't remove audio files from the database (will be fixed soon)
 - Slow storage interfaces can cause audio popping
   - Likely due to the decoder being starved for data
   - Doesn't apply to the MP3 audio decoder, which seems to cache the entire file compared to the others streaming the audio off disk